krlsdgzmn/agira-dapp/README.md

 ### Farmer Side

-- **Product Management**: Farmers can now add products to the marketplace.
-However, the dashboard and orders management features are still a work in progress (WIP).
+- **Product Management**: Farmers can now add products, manage orders, and fully access the dashboard.
+The wallet tab is still a work in progress (WIP).

 ## Known Issues